MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/3-onboard-deploy-my-service.md

 -   Reduce support needs and increase user satisfaction.

 [//]: # (Please check cross-references at the end of this paragraph.
-Original cross-refrence said "For technical guidance on how to best configure your environment for Teams voice, see the onboarding checklists - provide link - for Microsoft Teams voice workloads.")
+Original cross-reference said "For technical guidance on how to best configure your environment for Teams voice, see the onboarding checklists - provide link - for Microsoft Teams voice workloads.")
 > [!NOTE]
 > This article and the associated playbook aren’t intended to describe every technical configuration step required for service enablement or providing